kasungihan/snow/README.md

 -Theoretical "milliseconds per frame" measurement.
 20 = fast + smooth, but high CPU use.
 50 = more conservative, but slower

 snowStorm.flakeBottom = null;
--Limits the "floor" (pixels) of the snow.
+- Limits the "floor" (pixels) of the snow.
 If unspecified, snow will "stick" to the bottom of the browser window and persists through browser resize/scrolling.

 snowStorm.flakesMax = 128;
--Sets the maximum number of snowflakes that can exist on the screen at any given time.
+- Sets the maximum number of snowflakes that can exist on the screen at any given time.

 snowStorm.flakesMaxActive = 64;
--Sets the limit of "falling" snowflakes (ie. moving on the screen, thus considered to be active.)
+- Sets the limit of "falling" snowflakes (ie. moving on the screen, thus considered to be active.)

 snowStorm.followMouse = true;
--Allows snow to move dynamically with the "wind", relative to the mouse's X (left/right) coordinates.
+- Allows snow to move dynamically with the "wind", relative to the mouse's X (left/right) coordinates.

 snowStorm.freezeOnBlur = true;
--Stops the snow effect when the browser window goes out of focus, eg., user is in another tab.
+- Stops the snow effect when the browser window goes out of focus, eg., user is in another tab.
 Saves CPU, nicer to user.

 snowStorm.snowColor = '#fff';
 -Don't eat (or use?) yellow snow.